Skip to main content

 Overview

 The cloudstic break-lock command forcibly removes lock files from a Cloudstic repository.
-Locks are automatically acquired by operations like backup, prune, and forget to prevent concurrent writes that could corrupt the repository.
+Locks are automatically acquired by operations like backup, restore, and prune to prevent concurrent writes that could corrupt the repository.

 Only use break-lock if you are certain no other Cloudstic process is currently running.
 Breaking a lock held by an active process can cause repository corruption or data loss.